Shopping streets hit as consumer spending dips in May

 Photograph: iStock

-Household spending fell 1.4 per cent in May, the second time on 2019 that a reduction has been recorded a new survey has found.
+Household spending fell 1.4 per cent in May, the second time in 2019 that a reduction has been recorded, a new survey has found.

 Visa’s Irish Consumer Spending Index, produced by IHS Markit, showed a year on year decline for May, following a 1.2 per cent increase in spending in April.